lesmana/google-form-email-edit-response-link/README.md

 * create a google form.
 * open script editor.
-* copy the code of emailnotification.js and paste it in the script editor.
+* copy the code and paste it in the script editor.
 * save the script under some sensible name.

 now either close and reopen the spreadsheet